Welcome to the University of Wisconsin Department of Surgery.

 We are committed to providing cutting-edge interdisciplinary care to the people of Wisconsin and beyond, leading innovative research initiatives, and training the next generation of academic surgeons and leaders.
 We uphold a standard of excellence that is consistent with our reputation as a world leader in surgery.

-For the last 5 years, the Department of Surgery has been ranked in the top ten of U.S. Surgery departments to garner funding from the National Institutes of Health (NIH).
+The Department of Surgery has been ranked in the top ten of U.S. Surgery departments to garner funding from the National Institutes of Health (NIH).
 Our ingenuity in basic, clinical, and translational research has improved current clinical practices and produced novel treatment options for some of our population’s most pressing medical needs.
 Additionally, our commitment to surgical science education has resulted in outstanding achievement in training the next generation of scientific investigators, including multiple NIH T32 training grants for residents, a NIH T35 teaching grant for medical students and a grant from the Doris Duke Charitable Foundation to support underserved high school students for summer research internships.

 The Department of Surgery has a deep commitment to providing comprehensive patient-centered education and training in Surgery.
 In addition to providing our medical students, surgical residents and fellows with exposure to both common and complex surgical techniques and comprehensive care of the surgical patient, we also have developed curricula which leverages cutting-edge educational innovative strategies like surgical simulation.
 Our state of the art Simulation Center provides access to both low-tech and high-tech surgical skills training, as well as a complete immersive operating room experience.
 We are also dedicated to being an educational resource to colleagues throughout the region and the rest of the world by offering an array of continuing medical education courses and hands-on training with our GlovesOn program, and through our robust global surgery program.
 Ultimately, our department’s academic mission is to cultivate future leaders in surgery, and to be an educational resource locally and globally.